UCAS & Careers Advice

 They follow the professional ethics of the Careers Development Institute, which includes making the student’s career agenda a priority, as well as adhering to safeguarding, confidentiality and impartiality.

-Our careers advisers have experience in discussing a number of careers with our students.
-There are many other subjects that our students go on to study at university, leading to different professions.
+Our careers advisers have experience in discussing a number of career paths with our students.
 These typically include: Architecture, Art and Design, Banking, Business, Classical Civilisation, Economics, English Literature, Geography, History, Languages, Mathematics, Optometry, Philosophy and Politics, Photography, Sociology, STEM careers, Theology.

 UCAS and Overseas Universities

-Students in their last year at Brampton College make university applications, and the vast majority of these are through UCAS for UK universities (approximately three per year are for overseas universities).
+Students in their last year at Brampton College make university applications, and the vast majority of these are through UCAS for UK universities.
 We believe that all students should leave Brampton College confident that they have a progression route that suits them, including those considering a gap year or alternative to university.
-We are proud of our proven track record, which shows that the majority of our students obtain and go on to take up either their firm or insurance place at university.
+We are proud of our proven track record, which shows that the majority of our students obtain and go on to take up a place at their chosen university.

 One-to-One Appointments and Talks